cloudfoundry/cc-api-v3-style-guide/README.md

   }
 }
 ```
-### Proposal: Pagination of Included Resources
+### Pagination of Included Resources (Proposal)

 > Note: This is a proposal and is not currently implemented on any API endpoints

-When including to-many relationships, there may be more related resources than can be returned in a single response.
+When including to-many relationships, there can be more related resources than can be returned in a single response.
 In that case, only the first page of the included resources will be returned.

 ```
 GET /v3/spaces/:guid?include=apps